 Are you seeking hay fever treatment, hay fever injections or other allergy diagnosis or treatment?
 Our private GPs here at LycaHealth will be able to examine your symptoms and provide hay fever medication accordingly at our private health care clinic in Canary Wharf, East London.
-In the UK, as many as 1 in 5 people suffer from a pollen allergy (or hay fever), with millions seeking out hay fever treatments to relieve symptoms.
-When the pollen count is at it’s highest, between late March and September is when people suffer the most, but you don’t have put up with it.
+In the UK, as many as 1 in 5 people suffer from a pollen allergy (seasonal allergic rhinitis), with millions seeking out hay fever treatments to relieve symptoms.
+When the pollen count is at its highest, between late March and September is when people suffer the most, but you don’t have to put up with it.

-Hay fever is an allergy caused by pollen and it works in the same way as any other allergy.
+Hay fever is a seasonal allergy caused by pollen and it works in the same way as any other allergy.
 Hay fever will occur when the body’s immune system reacts to pollen, resulting in the body regarding it as a harmful substance.
 The reason you’re sneezing, have a runny nose or sore eyes is because your body is attempting to remove pollen from your body.
+This is common in the spring and summer months as there is more pollen in the air.

 There are various causes of hay fever, and this is because there are different pollen types, and not everyone will be allergic to the same type.
 The different pollen types include: